Probing the existence of a new charged vector boson decaying into heavy neutral leptons using ultra-peripheral heavy ion collisions at ATLAS: Probing New Physics at HL-LHC using Ultra-peripheral Proton-Proton Collisions

 As we can see, given the nature of the exclusive $\gamma\gamma$ collision in pp-UPC, the main signal and background contributions are due again to VBF processes.
-We are interested in investigating the different ($M_{V^{\pm}},M_{N_L}$) mass scenarios that the HL-LHC could exclude at 95\% C.L. or discover with 5$\sigma$ using an integrated luminosity of $L_{\text{int}}$ = 150 $ \text{fb}^{-1}$\cite{Shao:2022cly, Bruce:2018yzs,Klein:2020nvu,dEnterria:2022sut}, indicating the existence of these new particles predicted by the VSM.
-Our interest in these mass ranges is due to the fact that, in case the search for new charged vector bosons by the ATLAS experiment using lead ion UPCs does not provide evidence of the existence of these particles in the region where LEP-II did not search, a high luminosity configuration of the LHC with pp-UPC could allow exploring masses above 100 GeV and below 200 GeV.
-Therefore, the parameter space we explore corresponds to $\beta_2=0.5$, the variables listed in Table \ref{table:variables_analysis} and the mass range $100 < {M}_{{V}^{\pm}} < 200$ GeV, now accessible via pp-UPC collisions\footnote{We analyze masses below the ranges already probed by conventional proton-proton collisions.}.
-For each mass scenario, we generate 100k signal and background pp-UPC events at a center-of-mass energy of $\sqrt{s} = 14$ TeV with the initial cuts shown in Eq. \ref{selectioncriteria}.
-Results and discussions for HL-LHC are presented in the next section.
+We are interested in investigating the different ($M_{V^{\pm}},M_{N_L}$) mass scenarios that the HL-LHC could exclude at 95\% C.L. or discover with 5$\sigma$ using an integrated luminosity of $ \mathcal{L}_{\text{int}}$ = 150 $ \text{fb}^{-1}$ \cite{Shao:2022cly, Bruce:2018yzs,Klein:2020nvu,dEnterria:2022sut}, excluding or proving the existence of these new particles predicted by the VSM.
+For this analysis, we have selected $\beta_2=0.5$ and the variables listed in Table \ref{table:variables_analysis} to explore the $5 < {M}_{{V}^{\pm}} < 600$ GeV mass range, now accessible via pp-UPC collisions.
+For each ($M_{V^{\pm}},M_{N_L}$) mass scenario, we generate 100k signal and background pp-UPC events at a center-of-mass energy of $\sqrt{s} = 14$ TeV with the initial cuts shown in Eq. \ref{selectioncriteria}.
+Results and discussions are presented in the next section.